Xenophanes

 As a poet, Xenophanes was known for his critical style, writing poems that are considered among the first satires.
-He also composed elegiac couplets that criticised his society's traditional values of wealth, excesses, and athletic victories.
-He also criticised Homer and the other poets in his works for representing the gods as foolish or morally weak.
-His poems have not survived intact; only fragments of some of his work survives in quotations by later philosophers and literary critics.
+He composed elegiac couplets that criticised his society's traditional values of wealth, excesses, and athletic victories.
+He criticised Homer and the other poets in his works for representing the gods as foolish or morally weak.
+His poems have not survived intact; only fragments of some of his work survive in quotations by later philosophers and literary critics.

 Xenophanes is seen as one of the most important pre-Socratic philosophers.
 A highly original thinker, Xenophanes sought explanations for physical phenomena such as clouds or rainbows without references to divine or mythological explanations, but instead based on first principles.
-He also distinguished between different forms of knowledge and belief as an early proponent of epistemology.
-Later philosophers such as the Eleatics and the Pyrrhonists also saw Xenophanes as the founder of their doctrines, and interpreted his work in terms of those doctrines, although modern scholarship disputes these claims.
+He distinguished between different forms of knowledge and belief, an early instance of epistemology.
+Later philosophers such as the Eleatics and the Pyrrhonists saw Xenophanes as the founder of their doctrines, and interpreted his work in terms of those doctrines, although modern scholarship disputes these claims.

 Life

-The Ancient biographer Diogenes Laertius reports that Xenophanes was born in Colophon, a city that once existed in Ionia, in present day Turkey.
-Laertius says that Xenophanes is said to have flourished during the 60th Olympiad (540–537 BC), and modern scholars generally place his birth some time around 570-560 BC.
-By his own surviving account, he was an itinerant poet who left his native land at the age of 25 and then lived 67 years in other Greek lands, dying at or after the age of 92.
+The ancient biographer Diogenes Laertius reports that Xenophanes was born in Colophon, a city that once existed in Ionia, in present-day Turkey.
+Laertius stated that Xenophanes is said to have flourished during the 60th Olympiad (540–537 BC), and modern scholars generally place his birth some time around 570–560 BC.
+His surviving work refers to Thales, Epimenides, and Pythagoras, and he himself is mentioned in the writings of Heraclitus and Epicharmus.

+By his own surviving account, he was an itinerant poet who left his native land at the age of 25 and lived 67 years in other Greek lands, dying at or after the age of 92.
 Although ancient testimony notes that he buried his sons, there is little other biographical information about him or his family that can be reliably ascertained.

-Many later ancient accounts associate Xenophanes with the Greek colony in the Italian city of Elea, either as the author of a poem on the founding of that city, or as the founder of the Eleatic school of philosophy, or as the teacher of Parmenides of Elea.
-Others associate him with Pythagoreanism.
-However, modern scholars generally believe that there is little historical or philosophical justification for these associations.

-Influence

-His surviving work refers to Thales, Epimenides, and Pythagoras, and he himself is mentioned in the writings of Heraclitus and Epicharmus.
+It is considered likely Xenophanes' physical theories were influenced by the Milesians.
+For instance, his theory that the rainbow is clouds is on one interpretation seen as a response to Anaximenes's theory that the rainbow is light reflected off of clouds.